intact-portal/intact-portal-documentation/dataset-descriptions/datasets.md

 ### Mutations:

-Annotations of experimental evidence where [mutations](https://www.ebi.ac.uk/intact/documentation/datasets#mutations) have been shown to affect a protein interaction.
+Annotations of experimental evidence where [mutations](https://www.ebi.ac.uk/intact/documentation/datasets#mutations) have been shown to affect a molecular interaction.